-Author, Year Co Group 1 (G1) Group 1 Group 1 Actual Group 2 (G2) Group 2 Intended Group 2 Actual - Author, Year (Program/Trial Name) Barlow et al, 2007 101 McIntosh et al, 2009 102 (Family Partnership Model) Brayden et al, 1993 109 Co-Intervention Parents in both arms continued to receive the standard help then available to such families NR Group 1 (G1) Intervention Name, N Control, n=63 pregnant w omen HR control group, n=154 mothers Group 1 Intended Intervention Standard services available for vulnerable families Standard of care for prenatal, postnatal, and pediatric services Intervention Received Women in the control group had a mean of 9.2 visits by health visitors Intervention Name, N Intervention, n=68† pregnant w omen HRI group, n=160 mothers Group 2 Intended Intervention 18 months of w eekly visits from a heath visitor trained in understanding the processes of helping, skills of relating to parents effectively, and methods of promoting parentinfant interaction using the Family Partnership Model.
-A comprehensive, medically based maternal and child health program Group 2 Actual Intervention Received The intervention group received, on average, tw othirds (41.2) of the total possible number of 72 intervention visits Prenatal, postnatal, and pediatric care was provided until children were 2 years of age.
+Author, Year (Program/Trial Name) Co- Intervention Group 1 (G1) Intervention Name, N Group 1 Intended Intervention Group 1 Actual Group 2 (G2) Intervention Name, N Group 2 Intended Group 2 Actual Intervention Received Barlow et al, 2007 104 McIntosh et al, 2009 105 (Family Partnership Model) Parents in both arms continued to receive the standard help then available to such families Control, n=63 pregnant women Standard services available for vulnerable families Women in the control group had a mean of 9.2 visits by health visitors Intervention, n=68 [†] pregnant women [‡] 18 months of weekly visits from a heath visitor trained in understanding the processes of helping, skills of relating to parents effectively, and methods of promoting parent- infant interaction using the Family Partnership Model.
+The intervention group received, on average, two- thirds (41.2) of the total possible number of 72 intervention visits Brayden et al, 1993 112 NK HR control group, n=154 mothers Standard of care for prenatal, postnatal, and pediatric services Some women who were predicted to be at high risk were assigned to the HR control group to receive the standard of care.
+Standard prenatal, postnatal, and pediatric care was provided to participants and consisted of routine medical services provided by the obstetric and pediatric residents of the hospital in outpatient clinics.
+Medical care was supervised by hospital attending physicians.
+HRI group, n=160 mothers A comprehensive, medically based maternal and child health program Prenatal, postnatal, and pediatric care was provided until children were 2 years of age.
 Care was provided by a multidisciplinary team of nurses, midwives, nurse practitioners, social workers, paraprofessional home visitors, a nutritionist, and a psychologist.
 Psychological support, education about self-care, and promotion of health behaviors during pregnancy and early parenthood were provided.
-Telephone calls, mailings, and, in some cases, home visits follow ed each missed appointment.
+Telephone calls, mailings, and, in some cases, home visits followed each missed appointment.
 Participants were assigned to a main support person from the clinical staff.
 Individual appointments with the psychologist were provided to mothers until 28 weeks of gestation.
-Support groups also met twice a
+Support groups also met twice a month until children were 22 months of age.
+The intervention program had a lower patient-to-staff ratio and provided greater continuity of care